-Executive Director, Chief Financial Officer ('CFO') and Head of Risk Title:
+Title: Executive Director, Chief Financial Officer ('CFO') and Head of Risk

-Qualifications: Bachelor of Commerce from the University of the Witwatersrand, Honours Bachelor of
+Qualifications: Bachelor of Commerce from the University of the Witwatersrand, Honours Bachelor of Accounting management and leasing industry.

-Accounting Science degree from the University of South Africa, Chartered Accountant Kevin has been CFO of SG Fleet Group since July 2006 and has significant experience in the fleet management and leasing industry.
 He is responsible for the effective management of the finance, treasury, risk and corporate governance functions across the Group.
 Prior to joining the Group, Kevin was responsible for special projects at Super Group Limited, including the execution of acquisitions, disposals and due diligence.
 Kevin was also a member of the management committees of the Automotive Parts, Commercial Dealerships and Supply Chain Divisions.
 Prior to joining Super Group, Kevin worked in the audit and corporate finance divisions of KPMG South Africa for six years.